freesewing/freesewing/markdown/org/docs/patterns/hortensia/instructions/en.md

 ### Step 3: Create and attach straps

-- If needed, face your straos.
+- If needed, face your straps.
 - Fold the straps in half lengthwise with *good sides matching*.
 - Sew the raw edges together making sure to leave a gap for turning.
 - Turn inside out.